 Notes

 - Alternative Cooking Methods: Did you know you can cook gnocchi in the air fryer, bake it, or even fry it?
-All of these methods produce different textures – I’ve outlined them in more detail below this recipe card.
+All of these methods produce different textures – have fun an experiment with it!

 - Short On Time?
 Don’t boil or steam the potatoes to save time or you’ll make them too mushy.
 Use my air fryer jacket potatoes method to save time!